POSITION TITLE: Assistant Manager

 POSITION TYPE: Permanent Full Time, 1.0 FTE

-To apply please include your resume with a cover letter describing your suitability for this position in an email with the subject line of “Assistant Manager Applicant – TRETHEWEY”, to: Laura Caron, Director of Clinical Services
+To apply please include your resume, with a cover letter describing your suitability for this position, in an email with the subject line of “job2020.156” to:

-- A B.A. in a relevant health discipline.
+- A B.A. in a relevant health discipline or equivalent experience

 - Training in supervisory and/or managerial functions.

-- Four years of recent related experience with individuals living with a mental illness, substance use and /or threat of being homeless.
+- Four years of recent related experience with people living with a mental health issues, substance use and /or are at risk of being homeless.

-- Basic knowledge of Indigenous culture, community, and health resources.
+- Knowledge of Indigenous community and health resources.

 - Basic sound knowledge of relevant physical health issues (e.g. HIV and Hepatitis C), including diagnoses, treatment and support resources.

-- Knowledge of the housing continuum, including market, subsidized and supported housing systems, including program models for vulnerable populations
+- Knowledge of the housing continuum, including market, subsidized and supported housing systems, including different program models.